Troubleshooting Queries

 Make your Couchbase Lite database slightly larger.

-Too many indexes may hurt performance.
+Excessive indexes may hurt performance.
 Optimal performance depends on designing and creating the right indexes to go along with your queries.

 Constraints

-Couchbase Lite for net does not currently support partial value indexes; indexes with non-property expressions.
+Couchbase Lite for .Net does not currently support partial value indexes; indexes with non-property expressions.

 You should only index with properties that you plan to use in the query.